Piano Sonata No. 9 (Scriabin)

 The Piano Sonata No. 9, Op.
 68, commonly known as the Black Mass Sonata, is one of the late piano sonatas composed by Alexander Scriabin.
 The work was written around 1912–1913.
-Although its nickname was not invented by Scriabin (unlike the nickname White Mass given to his Seventh Sonata), he approved of it.
+Although its nickname was not invented by Scriabin (unlike the nickname White Mass given to his Piano Sonata No. 7), he approved of it.

 Structure and content

 The ninth sonata is a single movement.
-It typically lasts 8–10 minutes, and is marked as follows:
+It typically lasts 8 to 10 minutes, and is marked as follows: